 - All-purpose flour

-- Baking oil; such as sunflower or Canola.
+- Baking oil – such as Canola or sunflower.
 Do not use olive oil, it is too aromatic for this delicate pastry.

-You’ll also need a bit of butter and sifted plain breadcrumbs to grease and dust the lamb cake pan.
+You will also need a bit of solid fat and sifted plain breadcrumbs to grease and dust the lamb cake pan.

 ➜ Instructions with Photos

-STEP 1: Take the eggs out of the fridge at least an hour in advance.
-Crack them into a large bowl and use an electric mixer to beat them with granulated sugar.
-Start at a lower speed, gradually add the sugar (not all at once), and increase the speed.
-Be patient; it takes at least 5 minutes to whip enough, more like longer.
+STEP 1: Take the eggs out of the fridge at least an hour before baking.
+Crack them into a large bowl and beat them with granulated sugar using an electric mixer.
+Start at a low speed, gradually adding the sugar rather than all at once, then increase the speed.
+Be patient—whipping takes at least 5 minutes, often longer.
 The result should be a light, airy foam.

 STEP 2: Reduce the speed to a minimum, and add the vanilla and lemon zest.
 Gradually whisk in the buttermilk and oil.